 To continue being a strong, creative broadcaster, CBC/Radio-Canada must capitalize on flexibility to address the new challenges it faces.
 Having staff divided into four separate bargaining units no longer meets today’s requirements and needlessly bogs down our work processes.
-Streamlining the union structure would bring many benefits to employees and allow us to tap our full potential.
+Streamlining the union structure will bring many benefits to employees and allow us to tap our full potential.
 Everyone will come out a winner.

 - A simplified bargaining structure would contribute to a more positive work environment.

-The current bargaining structure is a source of dissension that negatively affects the work environment and hinders staff mobility.
-The four-unit structure creates an artificial separation: it happens that employees performing more or less similar duties but belong to different unions.
+The current bargaining unit structure is a source of dissension that negatively affects the work environment and hinders staff mobility.
+The four-unit structure creates an artificial separation: it’s common to see employees performing more or less similar duties, but belonging to different unions.

-A simpler, less compartmentalized structure would cut down on the jurisdictional disputes and questions that arise on an ongoing basis.
-The situation would be much clearer, creating a less adversarial work environment for all CBC/Radio-Canada employees.
+A simpler, less compartmentalized structure will cut down on the jurisdictional disputes and questions that arise on an ongoing basis.
+The situation will be much clearer, creating a less adversarial work environment for all CBC/Radio-Canada employees.

 Over the past 10 years, technological advances have revolutionized production methods and fundamentally changed how many CBC/Radio-Canada employees do their jobs.
-For example, editing is now done on computers, audiovisual reports can be produced on smartphones, and content can be easily delivered across multiple platforms via simple, user-friendly equipment.
+For example, editing is now done on computers, video news reports can be produced on smartphones, and content can be easily delivered across multiple platforms via simple, user-friendly equipment.

 The current union structure is not conducive to adopting and leveraging these powerful new technologies, since employees’ different union affiliations create obstacles to their use.
 Many employees, especially those hired in recent years, come with a versatile background that includes knowledge of IT and all stages of the production process.
 They’d like to apply their full potential, but are discouraged from doing so under the existing union structure.